osteele/p5-server/README.md

 ## Features

-* **Live reload**.
+* ***Live reload***.
 The browser reloads the page when the source is modified.
-* **JavaScript-only sketches**.
+* ***JavaScript-only sketches***.
 A sketch can be a single JavaScript file.
 You don't need to create an HTML file just to run the sketch.
-* **Automatic library includes**.
+* ***Automatic library includes***.
 If a JavaScript-only sketch uses a function from a [p5.js library](https://p5js.org/libraries/), the library will be included. ([This page](https://github.com/osteele/p5-server/tree/master/p5-analysis#automatic-library-inclusion) describes how this works.)
-* **In-Page syntax errors**.
+* ***In-browser syntax errors***.
 A JavaScript file that has a syntax error will display the error in the browser.
 Edit and save the file to reload the page.

     ![Syntax error reported in browser](docs/syntax-error.png)
     ![Syntax error reported in browser split-view](docs/syntax-error-split.png)
-* **P5-aware directory listings**.
+* ***Sketch-aware directory listings***.
 Viewing a directory in the browser lists the sketches, folders, other files in that directory.
-* **Sketch generation**. `p5 generate` creates a sketch file that you can use to get started.
+* ***Sketch file generation***. `p5 generate` creates a sketch file that you can use to get started.

 ## Quick Start

+The first two commands install the `p5` command on your computer.
+You only need to do them once.

+Text shown in `monospace` should be entered into a terminal.

+1. `node --version`

-1. Test whether Node.js is installed on your system.
-Enter `node --version` into a terminal.
-This should print something like `v16.9.0`.
-[The exact number doesn't matter, you just want it not to say "command not found": xnode".]
+   This tests whether Node.js is installed on your system.
+It should print something like `v16.9.0`.
+(The exact number doesn't matter; you just want it not to report an error such as "command not found".)

    If Node.js is *not* installed, install it from [here](https://nodejs.org/).
-   It doesn't matter whether you install the LTS or Current version.
+   It doesn't matter whether you install the LTS or Current version of node.

-2. In a terminal window, enter:

-    ```sh
-    npm install -g p5-server
+2. `npm install -g p5-server`
-    ```

-3. In the terminal, enter:

-    ```sh
-    p5 create my-sketch
-    ```
+    This installs the `p5` command on your computer.
+Now you can enter commands such as `p5 create` and `p5 serve`, or just `p5` to see a list of all the commands.

+3. `p5 create my-sketch`

-    You have created a sketch named `my-sketch.js`.
+    This creates a sketch named `my-sketch.js`.
 (If you already have some sketches on your file system, you can skip this step.
 Instead, use the `cd` command to change the terminal's current directory to a directory that contains some sketches.)

-4. In the terminal, enter:

-    ```sh
-    p5 serve --open
-    ```
+4. `p5 serve --open`

-   This runs the server and opens your sketch directory in the browser.
-In the
+   This starts the server, and opens your sketch directory in the browser.

-    browser page, you can click on a sketch to run it.
+   Click on a sketch in the browser page to run it.

-5. Use a code editor (such as [Atom](https://atom.io), [Visual Studio Code](https://code.visualstudio.com), vim, or emacs), edit the `my-sketch.js` file that you created.
+5. Use a code editor (such as [Atom](https://atom.io), [Visual Studio Code](https://code.visualstudio.com), vim, or emacs) to edit the `my-sketch.js` file that you created in step 4.
 Each time you save the file, the browser will reload the page and re-run your sketch.

-## Usage
+## Recipes

-In a terminal window:
+### Run the Server

+`p5 server`

+Starts a web server that knows about p5.js sketches, and that reloads sketches when files are changed.
+The server is set to serve files from the current directory.

+#### Serve a directory inside the current directory

+`p5 server PATH`

-* `p5 serve` starts a server in the current directory
+Starts a server that serves files from the directory at *PATH*.

-* `p5 serve <directory>` serves a different directory.
-* `p5 serve sketch.html` or `p5 serve sketch.js` serve a specific file.
+#### Open the browser automatically

+`p5 server --open`

-* `p5 serve [directory] --open` opens the URL in the browser after starting the server.
+Starts the server, and opens the directory in the default browser.

-* `p5 build [directory]` creates a static site that displays the sketches with a navigation sidebar.
+#### Browse directories in split-screen mode

-* `p5 serve [directory] --theme split` uses the split-view theme.
+`p5 server --theme split`

-`p5 serve` displays a URL that can be entered into a browser.
-(In some terminal programs, you can command-click on the URL instead of copying and pasting it.)
+Displays directories in split-view mode (as shown in the screen shot above).

+You can combine options, e.g. `p5 server examples --open --theme split`.

-### Creating a sketch
+#### Create a sketch file

 * `p5 create` creates a JavaScript sketch file named `sketch.js` in the current directory.